abhineet123/MTF/Config/ReadMe.md

 		Description:
 			type of filtering to use to pre process the raw input images before feeding them to the trackers Possible Values:
-			-1/raw:	No Pre processing - raw images acquired by input pipeline passed to the tracker which will only work if their format is compatible with that required by the tracker;
+			-1/raw:	Disable pre processing - raw images acquired by input pipeline are passed to the tracker unchanged this will only work if the raw image format (typically CV_8UC3 or 3 channel 8 bit unsigned integral) is compatible with that required by the tracker;
-			even when no filtering is used (pre_proc_type = -1), the pre processing module still converts the input images to the correct channels and precision;
+			    even when no filtering is used (pre_proc_type = 0), the pre processing module still converts the input images to the correct channels and precision;
 			0/none:	No filtering
 			1/gauss:	Gaussian filtering
 			2/med:	Median filtering